dathudeptrai/FastSpeech2/README.md

 A Tensorflow Implementation of the FastSpeech 2: Fast and High-Quality End-to-End Text to Speech

 # [Audio samples](https://dathudeptrai.github.io/FastSpeech2/)
 Here is my Audio samples of FastSpeech2, it's comparable with Tacotron-2, I think.
-You can also shttps://dathudeptrai.github.io/TensorflowTTS/
+You can also hear more samples here [TensorflowTTS](https://dathudeptrai.github.io/TensorflowTTS/)

 # Update
 - The FastSpeech2 and FastSpeech2s are being implemented on TensorflowTTS repo now, pls move on https://github.com/dathudeptrai/TensorflowTTS to update a progress of the implementation.